-Currently, we have four associate provosts and one assistant provost: Dr. Charlene Alexander, Dr. Jennifer Bott, Dr. Marilyn Buck, Ms. Jennifer Blackmer and Dr. William Knight.
+Currently, we have three associate provosts and four assistant provosts: Dr. Charlene Alexander, Dr. Kecia Thompson, Ms. Jennifer Blackmer, Dr. William Knight, Dr. Kristen McCauliff, Dr. Thalia Mulvihill, and Dr. Trudi Weyermann.
 Each of them focuses on specific areas within the university.

 Diversity in the Ball State community is an important and necessary goal of the university's strategic plan.
 Charlene Alexander, associate provost for diversity and director of the Office of Institutional Diversity, is helping the university move forward with its efforts by conducting diversity programs, offering lectures, and other diversity-related resources.
 Alexander, along with others, promotes policies that will continue to move Ball State forward in the area of diversity.
 Alexander also is serving as interim associate vice president for community engagement.

-Marilyn Buck, senior associate provost and dean of University College, oversees undergraduate education, plans and implements new programs, and represents the Division of Academic Affairs in all university-wide curriculum considerations.
+Kecia Thompson, acting associate provost and dean of University College, oversees undergraduate education, plans and implements new programs, and represents the Division of Academic Affairs in all university-wide curriculum considerations.
 She can help you if you have questions about undergraduate curriculum, including the University Core Curriculum, academic advising, and academic support services for student athletes.
-In addition, she is filling in for the late Dr. Robert Morris, acting provost until his untimely passing in late November 2016, and is interim dean of the College of Applied Sciences and Technology.

 Questions about research and the Graduate School should be directed to Carolyn Kapinus, acting associate vice president for research and dean of the Graduate School.